vitejs/vite/docs/blog/announcing-vite6.md

 ## Node.js Support

 Vite 6 supports Node.js 18, 20, and 22+, similar to Vite 5.
 Node.js 21 support has been dropped.
 Vite drops Node.js support for older versions after their [EOL](https://endoflife.date/nodejs).
-The Node.js 18 EOL is at the end of April 2025, which we may release a new major to bump the required node version.
+The Node.js 18 EOL is at the end of April 2025, after which we may release a new major to bump the required Node.js version.

 ## Experimental Environment API